josh6478/RealTime-Logger/README.md

 # Realtime Logger

-A lightweight, high-throughput remote logging system for embedded panels that supports **Push** and **Pull** modes, double-buffered, low-latency transmission, and multiple backends (TCP and UDP Socket/FTP).
+A lightweight, high-throughput remote logging system for embedded IoT devices that supports **Push** and **Pull** modes, double-buffered, low-latency transmission, and multiple backends (TCP and UDP Socket/FTP).
 Designed to coexist with real-time workloads such as live video streaming without impacting performance.
 This logger was tested on Arm M3 family cortex.

 > This README is a developer-facing summary and integration guide extracted from the system design.
 It focuses on how to use, integrate, and test the logger module.